srthkdev/flux/submission-template.md

 ---

 # Project Title

-**Flux: Superintelligent Form Builder with Agents and Memory**
+Flux: Form Builder with AI-Powered Creation and Analysis

 ## Overview of the Idea

-Flux is a next-gen form platform powered by intelligent agents, multi-step tool use, and memory.
-Users can describe what they want — and Flux builds the form, wires the logic, and connects responses to insights or external APIs.
-It doesn’t just store responses — it understands them.
-We’ve integrated Agno, Mem0, and Firecrawl to power this intelligence layer.
+Flux simplifies form creation and response analysis through AI.
+Users create a project with a description, and Flux builds contextually relevant forms based on natural language requests.
+Beyond storage, Flux allows users to analyze response data through conversation, generating insights and visualizations on demand.
+Additionally, Flux scrapes URLs and analyzes attachments in responses to provide richer insights.
+We've integrated Agno for reasoning, Mem0 for contextual memory across the form lifecycle, and Firecrawl for content analysis to power this intelligence layer.

 ## Project Goal

-Showcase how agentic reasoning, persistent memory, and multi-step tool use through user-defined APIs can transform basic forms into smart interfaces — capable of adapting, understanding, and triggering actions automatically.
+Create a tool that reduces friction in form creation and unlocks deeper insights from form data through conversational queries and external content analysis.

 ## How It Works

-1. User signs in with Clerk
+- User signs in with Clerk
+- Creates a project/workspace with description
-2. Clicks “New Form” and enters a goal like: *“Create a product feedback form with sentiment tagging and Slack alerts for angry customers”*
+- Clicks "New Form" and enters a goal like: "Create a product feedback form with rating scales"
-3. Agno interprets and creates the form schema + validations
+- Agno interprets the request using project context and past form creation patterns from Mem0
-4. Mem0 stores context and builds on it — agents learn from form evolution and past edits
-5. Cmd+K menu and `/commands` let you control structure and behavior
+- Menu buttons and command interface let you control structure and behavior
-6. Cmd+/ opens form-aware agent chat for editing, analysis, or help
+- Chat button opens interface for editing, analysis, or help
-7. On submission, agents analyze, flag trends, summarize, and trigger tools (Slack, Notion, Airtable, Gmail, etc.)
-8. Firecrawl scrapes external links (e.g., portfolios) and returns structured signals to enrich response understanding
+- Firecrawl scrapes external links (e.g., portfolios, websites) and analyzes attachments from responses
-9. Users can configure custom APIs, select tools, and define multi-step workflows — including when and how to trigger, what message or data to pass, and conditional logic for execution.
+- Mem0 stores past form structures, modifications, and insights from submissions
+- Once responses arrive, users query their data:
+  - "What's the average satisfaction rating?"
+  - "Generate a pie chart of feature priorities"
+  - "Summarize themes in negative feedback"
+  - "Show sentiment trends over time"
+  - "Analyze the common elements in submitted portfolios"
+  - "How does this compare to last month's feedback?"

 ## Tools Used

-- **Agno** – Agentic orchestration layer
+- Agno – Agentic reasoning layer for form building and analysis
-- **Mem0** – Memory for schema, sessions, user history
+- Mem0 – Project memory for context retention across form creation and analysis
+- Gemini API – Core LLM
-- **Firecrawl** – Scraping external URLs from form fields
+- Firecrawl – Scraping external URLs and analyzing attachments
-- **Gemini API** – Core LLM
-- **Next.js 14** – Fullstack app
+- Next.js 14 – Fullstack app
-- **Tailwind CSS + Shadcn UI** – UI system
+- Tailwind CSS + Shadcn UI – UI system
-- **Bun** – Runtime
+- Bun – Runtime
-- **Zustand** – State management
+- Zustand – State management
-- **TanStack Query/Table** – Data syncing & display
+- TanStack Query/Table – Data syncing & display
-- **React Hook Form + Zod** – Validation
+- React Hook Form + Zod – Validation
-- **NeonDB + Prisma** – DB layer
+- NeonDB + Prisma – DB layer
-- **Clerk** – Auth
+- Clerk – Auth

 ## Use Cases

-### 1. **Product Feedback Forms**
+### 1. Product Feedback Forms
+- Create comprehensive feedback forms quickly
-- Auto-tag responses by sentiment
+- Query sentiment patterns in responses
-- Alert product managers if negative trends spike
-- Summarize most-requested features
-- Trigger a Slack alert + create Notion task for high-priority feedback
+- Visualize feature requests and priorities
+- Analyze trends in customer satisfaction
+- Extract insights from attached screenshots or documentation

-### 2. **Hiring Forms**
+### 2. Hiring Forms
-- Auto-evaluate GitHub, portfolio links (via Firecrawl)
+- Build application forms with natural language
-- Highlight candidates with deployed projects
+- Identify top candidates through response analysis
-- Score technical alignment with job description
-- If score > 80%, auto-send Gmail invitation + add to Airtable pipeline

-### 3. **Event Registration**
-- Suggest event improvements based on past feedback
-- Group attendees by interest/themes
+- Visualize applicant distribution by skills
+- Extract insights from GitHub, portfolios, and attached resumes
-- Predict attendance drops based on signup behavior
+- Auto-evaluate technical expertise based on submitted URLs

-- Multi-step: First analyze comments with LLM, then notify team via Slack and update Google Sheet
+### 3. Event Registration
+- Create event registration forms efficiently
+- Understand attendee demographics through queries
+- Generate visualizations of registration patterns
+- Analyze feedback for future planning
+- Extract data from submitted social profiles or company websites

-### 4. **Course/Workshop Applications**
+### 4. Course/Workshop Applications
-- Flag duplicate or fake entries
+- Build application forms quickly
-- Suggest scholarship candidates based on goals
+- Understand applicant goals and backgrounds
-- Summarize applicant backgrounds for instructors
+- Visualize applicant distribution by interests
-- Trigger onboarding email + send data to internal CRM

-## API and Tool Customization

-- Users can configure any API endpoint to be called on submission
-- Prompt the agent: *"If response mentions 'urgent bug', send Slack alert and create GitHub issue with summary"*
-- Tool selection UI: Choose from Gmail, Slack, Notion, Google Sheets, Airtable, or your own custom tools
-- Support for multi-step tool use:
-  - Step 1: Search company name on Google
-  - Step 2: If result contains a job page → Send Slack alert
-  - Step 3: Email candidate if matched
-- Memory ensures past configurations, prompt styles, and tool usage patterns are retained for future automation
-- Reasoning enables the agent to dynamically determine which tools to invoke based on context
+- Analyze application quality and fit
+- Review attached work samples or project documentation

 ## UI Approach
 - Clean layout with sidebar
-- Cmd+K floating menu
+- Intuitive menu button interface
-- Cmd+/ opens agent chat
+- AI chat button for assistance
-- Table view with filters, AI summaries, scraped info
+- Table view with filters
+- Interactive visualizations
 - Fully responsive

 ## Visuals
 - Builder UI
-- Cmd+K interaction
-- Agent chat
+- Chat interface
-- Submission dashboard
+- Visualization dashboard
-- Architecture (Agno + Mem0 + Firecrawl)
+- Response analysis view
+- Scraped content insights

 ## Team Info

-- **Team Lead**: `@srthkdev`
-- **Team Members**: Solo
+Team Lead: Sarthak Jain @srthkdev
+Background/Experience: Fullstack and AI workflow developer with experience in building productivity-first LLM tools.

 ## Prize Category
+- Best Overall Project

-- [x] Best use of Agno
+- Best use of Agno
-- [x] Best use of Mem0
+- Best use of Firecrawl
-- [x] Best Overall Project
+- Best use of Mem0

 ## Demo Video Link

-*To be added before deadline*
+To be added before deadline

 ## Final Notes

-Forms today are dumb.
-Flux upgrades them.
-It remembers, it reasons, it acts.
-With agents, memory, scraping, reasoning, multi-step tool use, and user-defined APIs, Flux becomes a programmable assistant on top of form workflows.
-Whether you're triggering Slack alerts, scraping links, or chaining tools like Gmail → Notion → Sheets, Flux gives you the control and intelligence traditional tools lack.
+Forms are still built with outdated workflows and yield limited insights.
+Flux addresses these problems through three key components:
+1. Form creation through natural language using Agno's reasoning capabilities and Mem0's project context
+2. Contextually-aware forms that understand the project's goals through Mem0's memory system
+3. Rich data analysis through conversation with historical context from Mem0
+4. Enhanced insights from external content via Firecrawl

+This combination saves time and uncovers valuable insights that would otherwise require manual analysis.
+Flux remembers project context, past form structures, and submission patterns, making each new form more relevant and each analysis more insightful.